 An actuator zero position is preset during manufacturing and quality check.
-However, the zero position should be re-calibrated on initial system setup and whenever the grips, platens, or load cells are changed.
+However, the zero position should be re-calibrated on initial system setup and whenever the grips, platens, load cells, or risers are changed.
 Changing these components will always alter the zero position slightly.